 - Deliver real-time application insights – With the ability to access and analyze streaming data from your application log files and network logs, developers and engineers can conduct real-time troubleshooting of issues, deliver better products, and alert systems for preventative measures.

 - Analyze IoT data in real time – You can use Amazon Redshift streaming ingestion with Amazon Kinesis services for real-time applications such as device status and attributes such as location and sensor data, application monitoring, fraud detection, and live leaderboards.
 You can ingest streaming data using Kinesis Data Streams, process it using Amazon Kinesis Data Analytics, and emit the results to any data store or application using Kinesis Data Streams with low end-to-end latency.

 This post showed how to create Amazon Redshift materialized views to ingest data from Kinesis data streams using Amazon Redshift streaming ingestion.
 With this new feature, you can easily build and maintain data pipelines to ingest and analyze streaming data with low latency and high throughput.

-The streaming ingestion preview is now available in all AWS Regions where Amazon Redshift is available.
-To get started with Amazon Redshift streaming ingestion, provision an Amazon Redshift cluster on the current track and verify your cluster is running version 1.0.35480 or later.
+The Amazon Redshift streaming ingestion feature is now generally available in all AWS regions where Amazon Redshift is available.
+To get started with Amazon Redshift streaming ingestion, provision an Amazon Redshift cluster on the current track and verify your cluster is running version 1.0.43980 or newer.